sepehrkr/Point-Cloud-Completion/README.md

 # Point Cloud Completion Using GCNs
-In this project I designed a network for point cloud completion, I used Encoder-Decoder structure. in ENcoder I define a new approch for stride convolutioin in graph. the final result is acceptable.
+In this project I designed a network for point cloud completion; I used an Encoder-Decoder structure.
+In ENcoder, I defined a new approach for stride convolution in graphs.
+The final result is acceptable. also, we use Samplenet for better sampling